 Their protest, while not the first sit-in of the modern Civil Rights Movement, triggered a wave of direct action through sit-ins across the United States.
-(Learn about two of the earlier sit-ins: Howard University students in 1943 and the Dockum Drug Store Sit-In in 1958.)
+Earlier sit-ins include:

 The SNCC Digital Gateway provides a student-friendly description of the Greensboro sit-in with primary documents and interviews.
 In concludes: